CandleLabAI/VADF-ApproximateDataFormat-TECS/readme.txt

 vadf.m file is for evaluating VADF without any soft-error. vadf_1b.m file is for evaluating VADF with 1b soft-error.
 KNN_SVM_DNN.m and image_sharpening_smoothening.m files are for evaluating VADF in those applications.
+KNN_SVM_DNN.m requires two csv files for MNIST dataset, that can be downloaded from https://www.kaggle.com/datasets/oddrationale/mnist-in-csv?resource=download.

 Parameters, N = no. of total bits
 		k = signifier bits after leading one-bit